 I am a PhD student in the Brain-Computer Interfaces and Neural Engineering Laboratory at the University of Essex from April 2018.

-I worked at Spaceknow Inc. from October 2015 to December 2017 as Machine Learning Researcher / Engineer.
+I worked at Spaceknow Inc. from October 2015 to December 2017 as Machine Learning Researcher / Engineer and Software Engineer.

-I am interested in artificial intelligence applied in real-time and in everyday life.
-My field of interest covers evolutionary computation, bio-inspired algorithms, neural networks, multi-agent systems, planning, scheduling, machine learning, deep learning, and constraint satisfaction problems.
+I am interested in artificial intelligence and computational neuroscience.
+My field of interest covers machine learning and deep learning, computational neuroscience, neural networks, evolutionary computation, bio-inspired algorithms, and multi-agent and complex systems.

-I am a Member (Local Arrangements Chair and Registration Chair) of the Organising Committee for the 11th Computer Science and Electronic Engineering Conference (CEEC’19) which will be held at the University of Essex.
+I am a member of the organising committee for the 11th Computer Science and Electronic Engineering Conference (CEEC’19) which is held at the University of Essex.

 Brain-computer interfaces (BCIs) based on identifying activity in the brain related to semantic concepts have the potential to be highly intuitive and allow greater levels of accuracy and communication speed than possible with current BCIs.
 I will investigate novel machine learning techniques to develop a new type of semantic BCI based on simultaneous recording of electroencephalography (EEG) and functional near-infrared spectroscopy (fNIRS).